To qualify, an applicant must:

 You can send your questions to MSCRG.DEED@state.mn.us.
 We will be reading all questions that come in and updating the FAQ as quickly as possible.
 Due to the large volume of inquiries, we may not be able to respond individually to each question in a timely manner.

 Please review the list of Frequently Asked Questions section before contacting us.
-Please note that, due to a high volume of inquiries, we may not be able to respond to individual questions quickly.
+Please note that, due to a high volume of inquiries, we may not be able to respond to individual questions promptly.
 We will read all questions and will post answers on the FAQ as soon as possible.
 Check the FAQ regularly for updates.

 If you still have a question, email MSCRG.DEED@state.mn.us.